Draeus/pvp-defense/README.md

  This is in early alpha and is lacking a lot of polish.
 Expect bugs.
  * This plugin will likely interfere with other plugins that modify pvp damage directly.
 This is unlikely to be fixed.
  * Enable crit in the config is nonfunctional.
 This is intended for a later release, but is a stub for now.
- * Damage numbers ingame will be the unadjusted vanilla numbers.
-Intended to be fixed in the next release.
+ * Vanilla damage numbers haven't been able to be removed.
+It's a potential improvement for later.

 ***